Kodachadri Trek- Magical Trail in the Western Ghats

 After getting freshen up we had a delicious breakfast prepared at the homestay.
 And then we were all set to go.
 Trek leaders decided on everyone’s position in the group and other important instructions were given, most important being not to litter during the trek.
 I strongly believe that as a traveler keeping our surrounding clean is the least we can do for mother nature.
 We should always be setting examples for others.

-From our homestay, the base point was very nearby.
+From our homestay, the base point for Kodachadri was very nearby.
 We started to stroll through a road, the entire village was looking so beautiful amidst the drizzle of rain.
 Just after a few minutes, we heard the sound of rushing water.
 I was so amazed to see a little brook flowing below the bridge.
 How monsoons turn everything so lovely and add a pinch of magic in everything.

 Monsoons!!
 Yes, it was raining continuously and most of the times furiously.
 I don’t remember taking off my raincoat even a once.
 I felt like I’m wearing a cape all the time.